Glucose-responsive ‘smart’ insulin

 Objective: Glucose responsive insulin is a type of injectable insulin that responds to glucose levels in the blood.

 Prof Fossey’s laboratory based project involves creating balls of a special gel which contain pockets of insulin, and which dissolve in high concentrations of glucose.
 The long term goal is that these balls could be injected into the blood, and, a bit like a bath bomb in water, would break up in the presence of high glucose levels, releasing the pockets of insulin.
-The project is planned to last two years, after which, if successful, the work could move to pre-clinical – animal model – testing.
+If the project is successful, the work could move to pre-clinical – animal model – testing.

 Categories: Treat, Glucose-responsive insulin